unisonweb/unison/unison-src/transcripts/diff.md

       up into multiple lines.
 Maybe just disallow that?
 - [ ] Delete blank line in between copies / renames entries if all entries are 1 to 1
       see todo in the code
+- [x] might want unqualified names to be qualified sometimes:
+- [x] if a name is updated to a not-yet-named reference, it's shown as both an update and an add
+- [x] similarly, if a conflicted name is resolved by deleting the last name to a reference, I (arya) suspect it will show up as a Remove
 - [ ] ~~Maybe group and/or add headings to the types, constructors, terms~~
+- [x] check whether creating a name conflict + adding metadata puts the update in both categories; if it does, then filter out metadataUpdates from the other categories
 - [x] add tagging of propagated updates to test propagated updates output
 - [x] missing old names in deletion ppe (delete.output.md)  (superseded by \#1143)
 - [x] delete.term has some bonkers output